Guaranteed Minimum Pension: Example

+This worked example shows how schemes may describe a pension that includes GMP and how different statutory increase rules can apply to different components.

-The system therefore became increasingly complex and can be illustrated with an example.
-Mr Jones was a member of his occupational pension scheme between 1980 and 1995 and was entitled to a pension of £500 per month on his retirement.
-Because he was contracted out of SERPS, the government advised that he was entitled to a GMP of £110 per month, including £50 post 1988 GMP.
-The non-GMP element of his pension—in this case £390 per month—is usually known as the 'excess' and his payment advice would give a breakdown as follows:
+Mr Jones was a member of his occupational pension scheme between 1980 and 1995 and was entitled to a pension of £500 per month on retirement.
+Because he was contracted out of SERPS, he had a GMP of £110 per month, of which £50 related to GMP accrued from 6 April 1988.
+The pension above the GMP, £390 per month, is often described as the excess.